ganovak/AcademicWebsite/content/home/experience.md

   description = """
   * Articulated guidance on best practices for reproducible research for distribution throughout NASA's Biomedical Research and Environmental Sciences Division
   * Developed a R package for internal NASA use to support reproducibility efforts
-  * Conducted thorough literature review on current best practices for reproducible research in government, academia, and industry
   * Reviewed computational tools to support reproducible work and provided recommendations based on insight from Millennia Young, PhD regarding lab procedure and culture

 *See [NASA Tag](#projects) for futher project details*